-This application is to be completed by the student and can be obtained from the Registration Office, the UMONS Secretariat at Charleroi, or from the UMONS intranet.
+This application is to be completed by the student and can be obtained from the Registration Office, the U-HELP Service, the UMONS Secretariat at Charleroi, or from the UMONS intranet.

 Students with official documentation attesting to a grant issued by the general administration of the Development Cooperation Commission, are exempt from paying tuition fees.